scilus/scil-documentation/source/our_tools/flows.rst

         #Example <export FLOW_DIR="/home/user/libraries/flows/">

 #.
-If it's your first time to use our flow we recommand you to use this set of data who has been prepared for this introduction.
+If it's your first time using our flow, we recommand that you should use the following set of data which has been prepared for this introduction.

     .. code-block:: bash